 - 5.1 I am not aware if a detailed soil analysis has been undertaken at this site.
 I did not take soil samples while on site however I have looked at the British Geological Survey plan to establish the likely nature of the soil present.
-This indicates that the bedrock geology is the London Clay Formation, with no superficial deposits above. - 5.2 The soils associated with the geology described above are likely to be base-rich slightly acidic loams with poor drainage. - 5.3 There may be local anomalies not shown in the British Geological Survey maps and a more detailed site specific soil assessment should be undertaken if required.
+This indicates that the bedrock geology is made up of the Bagshot Formation, with no superficial deposits above. - 5.2 The soils associated with the geology described above are likely to be slightly acidic well-drained loams. - 5.3 There may be local anomalies not shown in the British Geological Survey maps and a more detailed site specific soil assessment should be undertaken if required.